JoshG-IT/identity-security/cases/IAM-AZ-001-operation-dead-deploy/README.md

 ## 6. Policy Assignment

 The policy definition established the rule.
-The assignment determines where the rule is applied and which effect is supplied at that scope, so I listed the assignments in effect at the resource group.
+The assignment determines where the rule is applied, so I listed the assignments in force at the resource group.

-I used `list` with `--filter "atScope()"` rather than `show`. `show` targets an assignment at one exact scope. `atScope()` returns every assignment in force at the given scope, including assignments applied higher up and inherited downward, which is how a subscription-level assignment governing this resource group surfaces from a resource-group query.
+I used `list` with `--filter "atScope()"` rather than `show`. `show` targets an assignment at one exact scope. `atScope()` returns every assignment in force at the given scope, including assignments applied higher up and inherited downward, which is how an assignment governing this resource group surfaces from a resource-group query.

 ```powershell
 az policy assignment list `